tomcritchlow/tomcritchlow.github.io/_posts/2019-06-27-frameworks.md

 The frameworks wall is nothing more than sheets of A4 paper with sharpie doodles, diagrams and ideas on them.
 The rule is that you start making a simple line sketch or even just a name for a potential framework - one per page.
 And during the course of the user research process you refine the frameworks and get rid of the ones that are too complicated or non essential.

 Then the crucial step happens last - as the field research nears an end you take stock of the frameworks on the wall and for those that you want to include in the final report you stress-test those frameworks in-field with real users.
-This ensures that the frameworks are true - they contain real things that map to real users expectations, behaviours and ideas.
+This ensures that the frameworks are true - they contain real things that map to real users expectations, behaviours and ideas{% include tufte-sn.html id="jantweet" content="Jan weighed in on Twitter with some additional thoughts and notes in <a href='https://twitter.com/janchip/status/1144559021795479554'>this thread</a>." %}.

 Here’s an example framework from some Studio D work{% include tufte-sn.html id="paddy1" content="Studio D put together a report called <a href='https://proximitydesigns.org/wp-content/uploads/PaddyToPlate-BookonlineAA.pdf'>Paddy to Plate</a> and this is an image from page 107" %}: